inn-ctrl/llm-project/README.md

 (fill in details about the pre-trained model you selected) As said above, the approach to the dataset was different.
 Most notably, the sheer size imposed so much computational requirements that the only decision was to randomly sample it.
 The understanding is however that whatever model evaluated will only be on the sample.
 However, we concluded by mentioning the best performing model, but the project explores two.

 While deciding, we would be helped by understanding the data sample so that whatever model represent it well is said to perform well.
 The histogram in the file 4-optimization.ipynb shows us the sentiment distribution.
-Among the sample of 300 reviewers, a big number is negative and a small number is positive.
 1. roberta:
 Overall this model is still lower but it is better compared to distilbert. therefore we combined that with the recoall score which interestingly falls at 0.73.
 That shows how the model is likely to indetify true positives in the dataset.
 Results: This model shows us that among 300 reviews, 225 are positive and 75 are negative